 Remember that you don’t have to explain yourself to anyone, but honesty is the best policy.
 Work on saying “no” and saying it right away.
 If someone asks you to help them out with something and you don’t know how to say no, don’t say you’ll think about it.
 Chances are you’re going to feel guilty about making them wait for an answer so you’re just going to say yes anyway, even though you really don’t want to.

 I try to do it with as much love and compassion as I can.
 As part of Blessing Manifesting I get asked to do things all of the time.
-I get asked to work on joint projects, to do guest posts, to submit things for magazines, to do interviews, and just in case you haven’t noticed, I don’t do those things very often.
+I get asked to work on joint projects, to do guest posts, to submit things for magazines, to do interviews.
+I don’t do those things very often.
 I’m more self-contained than your average person and that’s okay.
-I’d love to put myself out there, but at the end of the, day I know that I only have so much energy for business stuff and when I add extra stuff – I get burnt out really easily.
-Even though I love those people that think of me, I love them for wanting me, and believing in me, I still have to say no.
+I’d love to put myself out there, but at the end of the day, I know that I only have so much energy.
+When I add extra stuff – I get burnt out really easily.
+Even though I love those people that think of me and believe in me, I still have to say no.

 What things are you doing that you don’t want to do?
 How can you say “no” to those kinds of things in the future?